Achieving optimized performance with a

 decoupling capacitors with voltage ratings at least three times greater than the

-amplifiers maximum power supplies to ensure that there is a low-impedance path
+amplifiers maximum power supplies to maintain a low-impedance path to the

-to the amplifiers power-supply pins across the amplifiers gain bandwidth
+amplifiers power-supply pins across the amplifiers gain bandwidth specification.

-ground traces to minimize inductance between the pins and the decoupling
+minimize inductance between the pins and the decoupling capacitors.
+Use larger

-device and are shared among several devices in the same area of the PC
+capacitors among several devices in the same area of the PCB.

 - Careful selection and placement of external

-components will preserve the high frequency performance of the OPA817.
+components preserves the high frequency performance of the OPA817.
 Use low-reactance resistors.
 Surface-mount

 resistors work best and allow a tighter overall layout.
 Never use wirewound type